-Selected as the future replacement for the aging E-6B Mercury fleet for the Take Charge and Move Out (TACAMO) mission, the EC-130J (based on the C-130J Super Hercules) will ensure advanced operational readiness.
+Selected as the future replacement for the aging E-6B Mercury fleet for the Take Charge and Move Out (TACAMO) mission, the E-130J (based on the C-130J Super Hercules) will ensure advanced operational readiness.
 The program plans to acquire three units, with the first aircraft expected to be delivered in 2026 for modification into an Engineering Development Model (EDM).

 U.S. Navy TACAMO Program

-The EC-130J will replace the E-6B Mercury, which has been in service for 37 years, as part of the E-XX program.
+The E-130J will replace the E-6B Mercury, which has been in service for 37 years, as part of the E-XX program.
 This initiative aims to integrate advanced systems into the C-130J Super Hercules airframe.
 TACAMO missions are vital, providing secure communication links between the U.S. President, Secretary of Defense, and Strategic Command with ballistic missile submarine forces during crises.

-The EC-130J, formerly designated as E-XX, derives its name from a combination of factors: “E” represents specialized electronic systems, “130” reflects its heritage in the EC-130, and “J” refers to the modified C-130J-30 Super Hercules platform.
+The E-130J, formerly designated as E-XX, derives its name from a combination of factors: “E” represents specialized electronic systems, “130” reflects its heritage in the EC-130, and “J” refers to the modified C-130J-30 Super Hercules platform.
 Although its technical designation is finalized, a common name—akin to “Mercury” for its predecessor—has yet to be chosen.

 Acquisition and Next Steps